‘Shut Mouth’ Stratagem

 The runner she’d seen catch the same fish repeatedly had a distinct maneuver in which he grabbed an anytaur by the waist, dove into the water with it, and emerged dry as a bone while the creature was repeatedly throttled and dunked by unseen forces until dead.
 Afterwards its limp body and tail bobbed up and down in the water as if it couldn’t decide to sink or not.

-Just as Chagrinn warned, the boss became enraged when the last of his support was gone.
-He used his arms like an extra set of legs, as if he needed yet more, to charge back and forth across the glade and gore any runners who were out of position.
+Just as Chagrinn warned, the boss became enraged, using his arms like an extra set of legs, as if he needed yet more, to charge back and forth across the glade and gore any runners who were out of position.
 Bombi was leaping out of the tree when she saw one runner get tossed into the pond, into the skin of bubbles, and fail to resurface.
 There were so many new ways to die and stop in her mind now; she had no clue which one had befallen the man.

 On the ground she steered clear of the doomed boulder.
 The Haunchlord destroyed it as predicted, moving on to whichever area had the highest concentration of trespassers.
 Bombi hugged the wall of trees, near where the boss had entered, and kept her feet moving even when she wasn’t moving in a particular direction.
 This is my shop.
 Bombi’s duplication shop.
 Nothing to destroy here.
 Cervidon will tangle his horns in the trees if he charges me here.
 Conveniently located just out of reach of antlered death.